Alpha-VL/ConvMAE/README.md

 ***08/May/2022***

-The preprint version are public at [arxiv](https://arxiv.org/abs/2205.03892).
+The preprint version is public at [arxiv](https://arxiv.org/abs/2205.03892).

 ## Introduction
 ConvMAE framework demonstrates that multi-scale hybrid convolution-transformer can learn more discriminative representations via the mask auto-encoding scheme.